OfficialTeamUIX/UIX-Lite/README.md

 ## Language Support

-* You can add German, French, Spanish, Italian, and Portuguese language translations by placing the optional xlate.xbx into the C:\UIX Configs\ folder.
+* You can add German, French, Spanish, Italian, and Portuguese language translations by placing the optional xlate.ini into the C:\UIX Configs\ folder.
 * Currently does not support CJK Characters.

-## Example config.xbx
+## Example config.ini
 ```
 [default]
 MainOrbStyle=Stock